Skip to main content

 Platform Scan Execution

-Running the sensor through the user interface is the simplest and fastest way of getting started.
-It runs the scan in a dedicated environment.
+Running the sensor through the user interface is the simplest and fastest way to get started.
+The platform enables running on-demand or scheduled scans in a dedicated environment.

-Platform Configuration
+Platform Scan Configuration

 URL